 2- Accept the manuscript

-3- Ask the authors to revise and resubmit the manuscript after responding to the peer reviewers’ feedback.
+3- Ask the authors to revise the manuscript and resubmit the manuscript after responding to the minor/major critiques of the peer reviewers.

-If the authors resubmit the manuscript, the IJCBR editor will ask the same peer-reviewers to look over the manuscript again to confirm that their concerns have been addressed.
+If the authors resubmit the manuscript after revision and addressing all reviewers’ critiques, the EJCBR editor will ask the same peer-reviewers to reassess the manuscript to confirm that their concerns have been addressed.
 This is called the re-review process.
-This second revision (if applicable) takes about another 4 to 6 weeks.
-At this point, the abstract of the article appears in press.
-The online publication (the PDF format) of the final version of the manuscript takes from 2 to 4 weeks.
-As such, the total publication cycle takes from 2 to 4 months.
-This cycle can be reduced to 4 to 6 weeks (fast track publication) for the manuscripts with outstanding findings.
+This revision takes about another 4 weeks.
+If the reviewers agree upon accepting the resubmitted version of the manuscript, the EJCBR Editor will accept the manuscript for publication.
+At this point, the abstract of the article appears in the press.
+The online publication (the PDF format) of the final version of the manuscript takes 1-2 weeks.
+As such, the total publication cycle takes from 4 to 6 weeks.

-The peer-review process used by IJCBR includes comments on errors in the study’s methods or analysis that raise questions about the findings, or sections that need clearer explanations.
+The peer-review process used by EJCBR includes comments on errors in the study’s methods or analysis that raise questions about the findings, or sections that need clearer explanations.
 The peer-review process also includes the importance and novelty of the manuscript and its interest to the journal’s audience.
 The IJCBR uses double-blind review, which means that both the reviewer's and author's identities are concealed from the reviewers, and vice versa, throughout the review process.
-To facilitate this, authors need to submit a Title Page containing the Authors details and Blinded Manuscript with no author details as 2 separate files.
+To facilitate this process, the authors are asked to submit 2 separate files: a Title Page containing the Author details in addition to a Blinded Manuscript with no author details.

-In case of the reviewer has a conflict of interest with the authors he or she should interform the IJCBR editor, Reviewers should treat the reviewed articles confidentially prior to their publication.
+In case the reviewer has a conflict of interest with the authors he or she should interform the EJCBR editor, reviewers shall treat the reviewed articles confidentially prior to and during the publication process.